bentomi/constructor-engine/README.md

 # Constructor Engine

-This is a proof of concept implementation of a lightweight eingine that is capable of constructing HoP components from other HoP components.
+This is a proof of concept implementation of a lightweight eingine that is capable of constructing components from other components.

 ## Capabilities